Elizabeth L. Miller

 BA, Social Thought & Political Economy, University of Massachusetts

-Planning the conference “Confronting adversity: Women in Media during conflict and crisis” with the International Association for Television and Radio (IAWRT – http://www.iawrt.org) for October.
+International Association for Television and Radio (IAWRT – http://www.iawrt.org)

 IAWRT: I evaluate and work with womens’ organizations internationally and have been studying innovative communication projects developed by women.
-I currently serve on the board of the International Association of Women in Television and Radio — www.iawrt.org
+I am an active member of the International Association of Women in Television and Radio — www.iawrt.org

 WITNESS: Human Rights Advocacy.
 For two years we hosted the WITNESS Video Advocacy Institute at Concordia to train human rights activists in new media advocacy – www.witness.org